Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/09-Standard-Algorithms.md

 ## Count Occurrences

-Count occurrences is very similar to linear search:
+Count occurrences are very similar to linear search:

-The user enters a target/search-term.
+* The user enters a target/search-term.

-The algorithm then searches the array.
+* The algorithm then searches the array.

-If the target is found, instead of recording position, it adds +1 to a total/counter.
+* If the target is found, instead of recording position, it adds +1 to a total/counter.

 By doing this, it counts how often a particular condition is met.